D5053, 5053, 24053

 In March D5053 moved briefly to Carlisle (12A) before moving on to Longsight (9A) in April with D5052 - D5056.
 From June Longsight became part of the Manchester Division (D09).
 It then movedto the Stoke Division (D05) in September.

 On Good Friday (12th) things were truly interesting, the ScR operating a weekday service, the LMR a Sunday service!
-On the eastern side of the country the Easter holidays brought many extras, D5053 (new to the Longsight workings) worked a round trip Manchester – Newcastle passenger on 11th,
+On the eastern side of the country the Easter holidays brought many extras, D5053 (new to the Longsight workings) worked the 09.30 Manchester Exchange – Newcastle passenger on April 11th, returning with the 15.54 Darlington - Manchester Exchange.

 Photograph courtesy Tony Sayer.